Oregon Legislators Unveil Cap-and-Trade Bill

 On February 8, 2019, Oregon lawmakers formally introduced a proposed cap-and-trade bill to address GHG emissions.
 HB 2020, introduced by the Joint Committee on Carbon Reduction, would make Oregon the second state after California to adopt an economy-wide cap-and-trade system to regulate GHG emissions.
 HB 2020 builds upon the Clean Energy Jobs bill, an earlier version of cap-and-trade legislation that was considered in both chambers but failed to pass during last session.

 Proposed HB 2020 would cover approximately 80% of GHG emissions in Oregon.
 Emissions covered include:

-- Large industrial sources – Facilities emitting over 25,000 tons of CO2e from natural gas use, emissions from specific manufacturing processes, and landfills; and
+- Large industrial sources: facilities emitting over 25,000 tons of CO2e from natural gas use, emissions from specific manufacturing processes, and landfills.

-- Other fossil fuels – This includes propane, home heating oil, and distillate fuels used in non-transportation.
+- Other fossil fuels, including propane, home heating oil, and distillate fuels used in non-transportation.

 This proposed legislation will be closely watched and vigorously debated.

 Beveridge & Diamond’s Air and Climate Change practice group helps private and municipal clients navigate all aspects of compliance with Clean Air Act regulations for criteria pollutants, hazardous air pollutants, greenhouse gases, and permitting processes.
 For more information, please contact the authors.